An Inexact Variable Metric Proximal Gradient-subgradient Algorithm for a Class of Fractional Optimization Problems: Introduction

-Recently, by further exploring the structure of the problem, Bo{\c{t}} and Csetnek \cite{bc2017proximal} introduced a proximal-gradient-type method to solve a class of fractional optimization problems in the form of \eqref{mainpro}, where the numerator $f+h$ is treated as a convex function and the denominator $g$ is a convex and smooth function.
+Recently, by further exploring the structure of the problem, Bo{\c{t}} and Csetnek \cite{bc2017proximal} introduced a proximal-gradient-type method to solve a class of fractional optimization problems in the form of \eqref{mainpro}, where the numerator $f+h$ is treated as a convex function, and the denominator $g$ is a convex and smooth function.
 Their method iteratively replaced $g$ in \eqref{DPA} with its linear approximation and incorporated a proximal term, resulting in the following subproblem:

 where $\gamma_k>0$ is the proximal parameter.
-Although the subproblem \eqref{BC-subprob} is convex under given assumptions, computing an exact solution remains challenging for a general $f+h$.
-Subsequently, Zhang and Li \cite{zl2022first} considered problem \eqref{mainpro} under Assumption \ref{assumA}, additionally allowing $f$ to be nonconvex.
+Although the subproblem \eqref{BC-subprob} is convex under their assumptions, computing an exact solution remains challenging for a general $f+h$.
+Subsequently, Zhang and Li \cite{zl2022first} considered problem \eqref{mainpro} under assumptions similar to Assumption \ref{assumA}.
 To make the subproblem more tractable, at each iteration, they not only replaced $g$ in \eqref{DPA} with its linear approximation, but also replaced $h$ with its quadratic majorant approximation.
-This led to a proximity-gradient-subgradient algorithm (PGSA), whose basic iterative step is given by:
+This led to a so-called proximity-gradient-subgradient algorithm (PGSA), whose basic iterative step is given by: